-Despite the widespread use of VBAC rates as a quality indicator, a randomized trial comparing a trial of labor with elective repeat Cesarean section has yet to appear.
-In addition, approximately one-third of patients prefer to pursue repeat Cesarean section.175 Many physicians appear to consider Cesarean delivery preferable to vaginal delivery, given the potential complications of the former.176
+Despite the widespread use of VBAC rates as a quality indicator, a randomized trial comparing a trial of labor with elective repeat Cesarean delivery has yet to appear.
+In addition, approximately one-third of patients prefer to pursue repeat Cesarean delivery.
+Many physicians appear to consider Cesarean delivery preferable to vaginal delivery, given the potential complications of the former.